MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-teams.md

 8. Select the Team Type (a drop-down list will be displayed).

-9. Select **AAD Security** or **Office group** (this must match to the AAD Group type).
+9. Select **AAD Security** or **Office group** (this must match to the Azure AD Group type).

-10. Enter the respective Azure AD ObjectID of the AAD Security or Office group.
+10. Enter the respective Azure AD ObjectID of the Azure AD Security or Office group.

 11. Select **Save**.